Agglomeration triggered by the effect of the number of regions: A model in NEG with a quadratic subutility: Introduction

 The model by \citet{OttaTabThi} (let us call it {\it OTT model} in short) assumes a two-region economy, and it shows that the symmetric equilibrium is stable when the transport cost is sufficiently high, and becomes unstable when the transport cost falls below a certain value.
 As is well known, this property is common to the basic models in new economic geography, such as the core-periphery model.

 One would expect this property to hold in a multi-regional version of the OTT model.
 In this paper, we show that this expectation is true up to three-regional case, but is no longer true for four-regional case.
 More precisely, when the small perturbations around a homogeneous stationary solution are decomposed into the Fourier series, all effective eigenfunctions are stable for sufficiently high transport cost if the number of regions is up to three.
 On the other hand, when the number of regions reaches four, an eigenfunction that are unstable for any values of the transport cost appears for the first time.
+More generally, we show that such an always unstable eigenfunction appears when the number of regions is a multiple of four.
+Meanwhile, it is difficult to make a general statement when the number of regions is five or more and not a multiple of four.
+At least, we can argue that the appearance of the always unstable eigenfunction of five regional model depends on the population of immobile workers.

 The rest of the paper is organized as follows.
 Section 2 derives the model.
 Section 3 discusses a homogeneous stationary solution and investigates the stability of it.
 Section 4 concludes.
+Section 5 is an appendix.